intelligenerator/theia/README.md

 :construction: This project is in beta!

-Gather intelligence from satellite data.
+Cut out houses from satellite imagery.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)][1]